ahmadrosid/nextjs-database-agent/README.md

 - The agent system prompt is tuned specifically for the Claude Sonnet 4 model (claude-sonnet-4-20250514).
 - It typically completes one full implementation in 4-8 minutes, with costs ranging from $1.5-$2 per complete workflow implementation.

-Read [database-agent.md](./docs/database-agent.md) for detailed information about the architecture, design decisions, and implementation strategies behind this agent.

 ## How to test?

 Setup the `.env`